23rd Virginia Infantry Battalion: Shenandoah Valley

 The soldiers from Patton's Brigade that were not captured or killed reformed closer to Winchester behind a stone fence where another division (Gordon) had already reformed perpendicular to the pike.
 Gordon's Division, Patton's Brigade, and others had all experienced significant losses.
 Hundreds of men did not rally at the stone fence, but instead retreated into Winchester.
 Patton was mortally wounded and captured in Winchester while trying to rally remnants of his brigade.
 For Early, the battle ended with the "combat prowess" of his army "seriously impaired".
 Further south, fighting began again several days later at the Battle of Fisher's Hill.
 Early lost another commander as Breckinridge was recalled to duty elsewhere.
 Early's army was again defeated and fled further south.

 After five months of fighting, Patton's Brigade was decimated.
 On May 6 it had 2,150 men and a full complement of officers.
 A September 29 inspection report listed only 266 men available for duty.
 Brigade commander Patton was dead.
 Battalion commanders Derrick and Edgar were captured.
 The brigade had no officers ranked higher than captain, and many of the company officers had also been killed, captured, or wounded.
 The 23rd Virginia Infantry Battalion was commanded by Captain John M. Pratt, and Patton's/Echols' Brigade was commanded by Captain Edmund S. Read.
 The 23rd Virginia Infantry Battalion had only 78 enlisted men present for duty plus five staff and officers.
 The inspection report noted that the brigade "is charged at almost every camp for burning rails", and requested that axes be supplied.
 For the Battle of Cedar Creek on October 19, the remnants of the brigade were present as part of Wharton's Division.
+Located on the Confederate right near the Valley Pike, Wharton and Brigadier General John Pegram's divisions were driven back in a Union counterattack that used artillery and cavalry.
 Major Blessing eventually returned to lead Derrick's Battalion.
 A November 30, 1864, report for Early's Army of the Valley listed Major William Blessing as commander of the 23rd Virginia Infantry Battalion.
 The brigade commander was Lieutenant Colonel John C. McDonald, and Wharton was division commander.